nurse-the-code/qt-gruenhagen-browser/README.md

 # qt-gruenhagen-browser

 This is qt-gruenhagen-browser, a project I've started to create a web browser that suits my personal needs.
-It's built with Python and PyQt6, including pyqt6-webengine-qt6 for web content rendering.
+It's built on top of Qt for Python and Qt WebEngine.
 The goal is to learn and experiment with browser development, focusing on UI/UX customization and managing cookies and local storage.

 ## Project Goals